News

 Processors and others in the payment industry are operating on margins as small as one-eighth to one-quarter of a cent per transaction, so they need to continue to squeeze as much inefficiency as possible out of the payments system, Isaacson explained.

 One of the major focuses for processors, issuers, et al, is to covert the millions of sub-$25 transactions to electronics via prepaid cards or some other device.
 One method that is quickly gaining popularity, according to Isaacson, is radio frequency identification devices, like the Mobil Speedpass.
 These devices are small and simple and fast to use.
 Chicago-area McDonalds restaurants have been accepting Speedpass for payments for several months.
 The Chicago-area McDonalds have recently started accepting credit cards in addition to the Speedpass devices.
+Another payments industry target is recurring payments, such as monthly utility bills, which total more than 12 billion annually.
+Some industry experts see this as an untapped area for debit card payments.

 The Houston-based Pulse EFT Association on Oct.
 1 will increase by 20% the interchange merchant acquirers pay Pulse issuers for PIN-based debit card purchases.